Santosh2611/Problem-Solving-and-Algorithmic-Thinking/README.md

-# Problem-Solving-and-Algorithmic-Thinking
 Demonstration of the mini-lab component activities conducted for the course of Problem Solving and Algorithmic Thinking (19CSE100).
+It provides the foundations of computational problem solving and focuses on principles and methods thereby providing transferable skills to any other domain.
+It also provides foundation for developing computational perspectives of one's own discipline.